Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-for all \(\sigma > \frac12\). \end{theorem} Backlund's equivalence \hyperref[x:men:NsigmaTdiff]{({\xreffont\ref{x:men:NsigmaTdiff}})} says that for any fixed \(A \gt 0\) and any fixed-width strip around the critical line, a negligible proportion of the zeros with \(T \le \gamma \le T+A\) lie outside that strip.
+for all \(\sigma > \frac12\). \end{theorem} Backlund's equivalence \hyperref[NsigmaTdiff]{({\xreffont\ref{NsigmaTdiff}})} says that for any fixed \(A \gt 0\) and any fixed-width strip around the critical line, a negligible proportion of the zeros with \(T \le \gamma \le T+A\) lie outside that strip.